top of page

 How to Make Tom-Yum Soup, a chamber opera by Tidtaya Sinutoke

-How to Make Tom-Yum Soup is a chamber multimedia opera inspired by the untold yet extraordinary life of Lin, a first-generation Chinese-Thai woman.
-The opera weaves live cooking and storytelling, as Waan, Lin’s granddaughter, recalls her grandmother’s life through the act of making soup—blending memory, history, and flavor while revealing the origins and significance of the beloved Tom-Yum dish.
+How to Make Tom-Yum Soup is a chamber multimedia opera inspired by the untold yet extraordinary life of Yai, a first-generation Chinese-Thai woman.
+The opera weaves live cooking and storytelling, as Wan, Yai's granddaughter, recalls her grandmother’s life through the act of making soup—blending memory, history, and flavor while revealing the origins and significance of the beloved Tom-Yum dish.

 This bilingual opera features two performers and a looping pedal chorus, merging music, movement, and memory into a sensory exploration of heritage, resilience, and identity.